jonesy212/data-processing-tool/frontend/buddease/src/documentation/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+**Having issues with pnpm**
+- Try these commands to see if it fixes the error. pnpm add -g  pnpm-check-updates npx pnpm-check-updates -u pnpm install

+- Sometimes, issues can arise from a corrupted pnpm store.
+Try clearing the pnpm store by running:
+- pnpm store prune
+- then repeat the above commands